PostHog/posthog.com/contents/blog/feature-flags-best-practices.md

 Having at least a “sticky” ID (like a cookie, which is the default) ensures the user gets a consistent flag evaluation in your product.
 Without identification, PostHog wouldn’t know what feature flags to show them.
 We default to not showing flags, but if the distinct ID changes often, we could show multiple variants to the same user.

-Accurate identification includes setting up group analytics and person properties if you plan to use them to rollout feature flags.
+Accurate identification includes setting up group analytics and person properties if you use them to rollout feature flags.
 Users must be a part of groups or have a property before PostHog can decide to show them a feature flag relying on that group or property.

 ## 5. Name your feature flags well